en-wl/wordlist/site/scowl-readme.md

 There is frequency information for some other corpus such as COCA (Corpus of Contemporary American English) and ANS (American National Corpus) which I might also be able to use.
-The formal will require permission, and the latter is of questionable quality.
+The former will require permission, and the latter is of questionable quality.

 RECREATING THE WORD LISTS: